f-corvaro/FDF/README.md

 - Pressing ESC must close the window and quit the program in a clean way.

-- The use of the images of the MiniLibX is mandatory
+- The use of the images of the MiniLibX is MANDATORY.
+In order to verify that the student is correctly using the images from the MiniLibX library in their FDF project, you need to identify the files where the drawing functions are implemented and look for MiniLibX library function.

 - Clicking on the cross on the window’s frame must close the window and quit the program in a clean way.